arobito/arobito-docs/source/project/coding.rst

 We're not limited to a special operating system.
 Of course, we're recommending a free and open source OS (like Debian or SuSE Linux).

 The same goes for IDEs.
 There is no rule that says one must use this or that IDE.
-For Python development, we're recommending `PyCharm by JetBrains <http://www.jetbrains.com/pycharm/>`_, which is available als Community Edition for free.
+For Python development, we're recommending `PyCharm by JetBrains <http://www.jetbrains.com/pycharm/>`_, which is available as Community Edition for free.

 Programming Languages